VesnaBrucoms/ncharnulal-bethaleft-dungeon/Docs/ncharnulal-bethaleft.md

 Enter into a tunnel that splits into two directions.
 Going left leads to a kagouti nest, while right takes you to another small room with evidence of camping and mining activity.
 From here it leads into a corridor that goes down and into a massive cavity.
-At the bottom are the exposed ruins of Ncharulal-Betheleft and X and her mining team, working to power the entrance.
+At the bottom are the exposed ruins of Ncharnulal-Bethaleft and X and her mining team, working to power the entrance.
 A set of scaffolding has been assembled to take the PC down to about half way, and from there is a natural path.
 Taking you under a waterfall and over a stream that disappears into the inky blackness.